saveenr/usql-tutorial/extending-usql/persisting-udts.md

 # Persisting UDTs

+## Persisting UDTs into a file

-UDTs cannot be persistent directly into a U-SQL table.
+UDTs cannot be persistent directly into a file using a default U-SQL outputter.
 You'll have to manually convert your UDT's value to a U-SQL-supported datataype.

-# Persisting UDTs into a file

 ```
 @products2 =